The Undergraduate Program in Studio Art

 2700.
 Video Art II.

-Viewing, discussion, analysis and critiques.
+The viewing, discussion, analysis, and critiques.
 Relationship to photography, film, and performance.
 Group and individual productions.
 Prerequisite: 1700.
 SPRING.
 (HCA)

 2701.
 Performance Art II.